Hope Hall: History

 Differing accounts exist about the origins of Hope Hall.
 Written was that in 1740 a brick built house was constructed on the site of old farmhouse and buildings that were held by the Longueville family from the reign of King Henry VI (1422–61).
 It was built for Elizabeth Charlotte, the daughter of Sir Thomas Longueville of Esclusham Hall, Rhostyllyn.
 An alternative version is that the brick house replaced an older farm on the site in 1751.
 Sir George Wynne, due to family debts, sold their Broughton Hall estate, and to save money built the new hall.
 In 1791, a £30,000 debt led to them mortgaging the estate to the Brooke family.

-In 1791, when the village of Hope was enclosed, the Reverend J. Hope Wynne-Eyton possessed the lands of Hope Hall.
+In 1791, when the village of Hope was enclosed by the Hope, Lower Kinnerton, and Dodleston (Cheshire) Inclosure Act 1791 (31 Geo.
+3. c.
+69 Pr.), the Reverend J. Hope Wynne-Eyton possessed the lands of Hope Hall.
 In 1815, Hope Hall was the seat of Sir Richard Brooke, 6th Baronet of Norton Priory (1785-1865), the High Sheriff of Flintshire.
 In 1826, it was the seat of John Price the High Sheriff of Flintshire.
 In 1868, it was in the possession of Thomas Wynne-Eyton, as part of the Leeswood Estates.
 The Eytons of Hope Hall were descended from Kindick Efell, Lord of Esglwyseg, and Madog, Lord of Leeswood.